9420-9430 118th Avenue

 In 1936, Shirtcliff sold the theatre to R. Shacker but continued to live in the building until his death in 1939.
 When it was sold, Shacker changed the name to the Avenue Theatre and ran the business at the same location until 1951 when it was moved to its present location under the new management of Samuel Binder.

-The Tiara building which replaced the theatre is significant for its modern design, demonstrated by the cantilevered roof, inset entrances, and large storefront windows.
+The Tiara building which replaced the theatre is significant for its modern design, demonstrated by the cantilevered roof, inset entrances, and large storefront windows like the one when you click here.
 It is a good example of the changing design of commercial structures in the 1950s that brought an end to the extravagant signage and building types.
 Over the years it has served as a home to many businesses on the Avenue as the character of the area continued to change.